 Louis S. Haddad, Vice-president and Benefactor

 Lou Haddad is widely recognized in Hampton Roads for his philanthropy and dedication to special needs children.
-He helped found the Louis & Mary Haddad Foundation for improving the lives of disadvantaged and at-risk children, and is the Haddad Foundation's sole benefactor.
+He helped found the Louis & Mary Haddad Foundation for improving the lives of disadvantaged and at-risk children, and is the Haddad Foundation's main benefactor.
 Lou has also been active with several youth and medical charities including Big Brothers/Big Sisters, American Heart Association, Governor's School for the Arts, Special Olympics, United Way and the March of Dimes.
 Lou was honored to be inducted into the 2019 Greater Hampton Roads Junior Achievement Business Hall of Fame.
-Due to Lou Haddad's influence, Armada Hoffler supported The Foodbank of Southeastern Virginia and the Eastern Shore to fill the gap that Farm Fresh left when it exited the market.
+Due to Mr. Haddad's influence, Armada Hoffler supported The Foodbank of Southeastern Virginia and the Eastern Shore to fill the gap that Farm Fresh left when it exited the market.
 Lou and Mary's most important accomplishment is as parents of four adult children, who they happily reared (with a large assortment of dogs) in their lovely home, Songwood.

 James Henninger-Voss, Vice-president